vladyslav-pauk/grad-stats/docs/ScraperDocs.md

 ### Code Generation

 The interaction with the OpenAI API is managed by the `gpt_api.py` module via predefined prompts.
-The prompts for the GPT model in `prompts.yaml` are designed to generate a function that extracts all unique PhD student names from a web page source.
+The prompts for the GPT model in `prompts.yaml` are designed to generate a function that extracts all unique graduate student names from a web page source.
 It includes the function signature and a high-level description of the required functionality.

 ```yaml
 setup_prompt: |